robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 For each doubt, identify sub-claims that eliminate the doubt --

-## Step 3: Repeat
+## Step 3: Evaluate
+Can sub-claims be directly supported by evidence?
-Go to Step 1, repeat process for sub-claims
+If not, go to Step 1, repeat process for sub-claims
 ---
 class: middle
 # Step 1: Introducing doubts